Visiting Croatia: Days, Weeks, and Beyond

 If you have only a weekend to spend in Croatia, you’ll probably want to stick to a single city.
-For its scenic setting, architectural beauty, and historic charm, you can't do much better than Dubrovnik, the capital.
-With a couple of days in this Dalmatian coastal gem, you'll stroll through the gleaming old town, ride the cable car up Srđ Hill for panoramic views, walk along the old city walls, try classic Croatian dishes like crni rižot (black risotto made with squid ink), and have drinks at hole-in-the-wall bars.
+For its scenic setting, architectural beauty, and historic charm, you can't do much better than Dubrovnik, capital of the Dalmatia region.
+With a couple of days in this coastal gem, you'll stroll through the gleaming old town, ride the cable car up Srđ Hill for panoramic views, walk along the old city walls, try classic Croatian dishes like crni rižot (black risotto made with squid ink), and have drinks at hole-in-the-wall bars.
 (Read more about the city's best restaurants here and check out this roundup of Dubrovnik's best bars.)
 Have a relaxing afternoon at the beach or, if you're feeling adventurous, go on a kayaking tour to nearby Lokrum Island.

 To get ready for a weekend of unique Dubrovnik experiences, read more about the city here.